Rem01Gaming/origami_kernel_manager/README.md

 - Once installed, run with `sudo origami-kernel`

 PS: You need `make` and `git` installed on your termux for this method.

-## Compatibility state

-All arm and arm64 chipsets should supported.

 ## Contribution